gnomon-inria/gnomon/doc/workspaces/SegmentationWorkspace.rst

 * **Input**: intensity image (typically coming from microscopy (confocal, light-sheet) data, representing either 2D or 3D samples).
 * **Output**: a segmented image, in which each compartment of the original intensity image is identified and labeled with a unique numerical ID.

-Outlay of the Segmentation workspace
+Outlay of the Image Segmentation workspace
 ====================================

 .. figure:: Images/SegmentationWorkspace.png